Xiaodao-chen/Xiaodao-chen/README.md

 - B.Eng., Software Engineering (Embedded System), UESTC
 - MPhil (Control Science and Engineering), SYSU

-I am a first-year MPhil student specializing in control science and engineering, interested in **semantic navigation** and  **UAV robotics**,
+I am a second-year MPhil student specializing in control science and engineering, interested in **semantic navigation** and  **UAV robotics**,

 My goal is to develop true intelligence in robotics, enabling more autonomous and adaptive systems😉.